 The rules may differ for employees who will work with particularly vulnerable populations, such as children, elders, and adults who have disabilities.
 Many states allow or require employers to check criminal records for these employees, and to refuse to hire employees with certain types of prior convictions.
 The same may be true for jobs that carry a higher degree of risk.
 For example, if an employee will enter people's homes (as a building superintendent, for example) or carry a weapon (as a security guard, for instance), state law may allow or require employers to check for criminal records.

-Some states also give applicants a right to be notified if their application is denied based on their criminal record.
+Some states also give applicants the right to be notified if their application is denied based on their criminal record.

 The Equal Employment Opportunity Commission (EEOC), the federal agency that interprets and enforces federal laws prohibiting discrimination, has said that an employer's blanket policy of excluding all applicants who have a criminal record could result in discrimination against African Americans and Latinos.
-If such an employer policy has a disproportionate negative effect (a "disparate impact") on a protected group, the employer must show that the policy is job related and consistent with business necessity.
+If such an employer policy has a disproportionately negative effect (a "disparate impact") on a protected group, the employer must show that the policy is job-related and consistent with business necessity.
 The employer generally must show that it considered: